Turja-Roy/raytrace-xe-flashlamp-fiber/README.md

 | Bayesian | ~2-3s | Excellent | Sample-efficient exploration |
 | Dual Annealing | ~4-5s | Excellent | Escaping local minima |

-*Timings are per lens pair with 1000 rays using vectorized tracing on typical hardware*
+*Timings are per lens pair with 1000 rays using vectorized tracing on typical hardware.
+Paraxial uses analytical approximation (no ray tracing).*

+**⚠️ Important Note on Paraxial Approximation**: The paraxial screening mode uses thin/thick lens equations with ABCD matrix propagation for ultra-fast evaluation (~20,503 combinations in ~3 minutes).
+However, it has known limitations:
+- **Grid search limitations**: Uses coarse 5×5×5 grid (125 samples per pair) which may miss optimal configurations
+- **Spacing assumptions**: Assumes lenses should be separated by ≥0.5× focal length, but optimal configurations may have much closer spacing
+- **Best use case**: Initial screening to identify promising candidates, followed by full ray-trace optimization
+- **Not a replacement**: Should be used to guide full optimization, not replace it

 ### Multi-Objective Optimization